 Instructions for 12 cup coffee maker: Place a filter pack in the brew basket.
-Then fill the carafe to it’s fill line with cold water and pour the water slowly into coffee maker’s water reservoir.
-Replace carafe under brew basket and press the start button on the unit to start brewing.
-When the light goes out, the coffee is ready
+Fill the carafe to the fill line with cold water and pour the water slowly into the water reservoir.
+Replace carafe under the brew basket and press the start button on the unit to start brewing.
+When the light goes out, the coffee is ready.

 Alarm Clock Radios are located on the nightstand by the bed.
-The clock is already autoset to our Standard Time.
-Instructions for setting up the alarm are as follows: Press the Alarm Set Button.
-The wake time on the display will flash.
-Press the - or + button to set the alarm time.
-Press alarm on/off to set time and to turn on/off alarm clock.
+The clock is automatically set to our Standard Time (GMT).
+Instructions for setting up the alarm are as follows:

 Cable Television service is provided in all rooms.
 Notify the front desk if you are experiencing any difficulties.

 The telephone in your room has the capability to dial DSN, commercial, on-base and off-base.
-Commercial, local, and long distance phone call will be billed to your room.
-Please note there is a connection charge per call to off-base and cell phone numbers.
+Commercial, local, and long distance phone calls will be billed to your room.
 The average connection charge from local carriers is approximately $0.20.
 If you experience any difficulty making calls, please contact the Guest Services Desk.